nakibkhan/photo-album/README.md

 ## Usage Console

-Running the Java JAR file with arguments will output the results in the console environment
+Running the Java JAR file with arguments ("photo-album {albumId}") will output the results in the console environment

 ```bash
 java -jar photo-album-1.0-SNAPSHOT.jar photo-album 3